What is Microtia?

 How Often Should Hearing and Language Be Monitored?

-Regular monitoring of hearing and language is important and should be performed at least as often as outlined in the attached protocol.
-If a child develops frequent middle ear infections, "otitis media", in the normal ear, the need for monitoring of hearing and language will be more frequent.
-Since patients who have microtia/aural atresia on one side are completely dependent on the other ear for hearing, it is important to make sure that any ear infections in the normal ear are treated completely to maximize the hearing in the better ear.
-Infections can result in accumulation of fluid in the middle ear, which can significantly reduce hearing.
-This condition is treatable and therefore regular follow up by a pediatric otolaryngologist is essential.
+Regular monitoring of hearing and language is important and should be performed annually and after every ear infection.
+Since patients who have microtia/aural atresia on one side are completely dependent on the other ear for hearing, it is important to make sure that the hearing remains normal in that other ear.
+Middle ear infections (otitis media) can result in accumulation of fluid in the middle ear, which can significantly reduce hearing.
+You can imagine the situation where a patient with unilateral microtia/aural atresia on the right side, develops fluid accumulation in the left ear; that patient’s hearing would be significantly compromised.
+Middle ear fluid is easily treatable and therefore regular follow up by a pediatric otolaryngologist is essential before speech is affected.

 Do Patients with Microtia/Aural Atresia Require Any Other Tests?

-A high resolution, 3-D CT scan of the temporal bones is recommended to rule out a benign tumor of the middle ear known as a cholesteatoma which is more common in atresia patients.
-In addition, the CT scan will indicate if the middle ear structures can be surgically reconstructed.
-In other words, all patients with microtia are candidates for surgical reconstruction of the outer ear, but not all patients with aural atresia are candidates for reconstruction of the ear canal and middle ear.
+A high resolution CT scan will indicate if the middle ear structures can be surgically reconstructed.
+In other words, all patients with microtia are candidates for surgical reconstruction of the outer ear (auricle), but not all patients with aural atresia are candidates for reconstruction of the middle ear and ear canal – it depends on how abnormal or underdeveloped the middle ear structures are.

 Is Middle Ear Surgery Recommended in the Unilateral Cases?